The slow slide — when decline happens so gradually you almost miss it

 The Moments You Do Notice

-There are moments when denial breaks.
+Denial breaks when a single incident can no longer be rationalized away.
 You'll be having a normal conversation, and something will happen that makes the change undeniable.
 Maybe they've burned something on the stove again, and this is the third time this month.
 Maybe you're going through some papers and you find bills marked overdue with late fees piling up.
 Maybe they tell you about a conversation that never happened, or they ask about someone who died five years ago, or they get lost somewhere familiar.

 These moments are jarring precisely because they break through the rationalization.
 Normal aging explanations stop working.
 The minimization falls away.
 And suddenly you're sitting at the kitchen table thinking, "When did this start?
 How did I miss how bad it's gotten?"
 The answer is that you didn't miss it.
 You saw it piece by piece, but you couldn't see the full picture until you looked back.